 When is it safe to start running with a puppy?

-My weimaraner puppy is almost 9 months old now, and we are doing some light, slow running up to about 2 miles four or five days per week.
+My weimaraner puppy is almost 9 months old now (at the time of this writing), and we are doing some light, slow running up to about 2 miles four or five days per week.

 This is not a post about what you should do with your puppy.
 I’m sharing what works for me and my weimaraner.

 Many veterinarians, dog trainers and breeders will say you should not run with a dog at all until his muscles and bones have physically matured and growth plates are closed.
 This is usually around 12 to 18 months, depending on breed.
 Larger dogs tend to take longer to mature physically (and mentally).

 Too much “forced” exercise can potentially cause damage to a puppy’s developing joints, these experts say.

 Yet, people can also take this to an extreme.